vinnycodes/awesome/contributing.md

 - You work for or with Imarc,
 - your links are categorized appropriately,
 - links are alphabetical within their category,
-- and have a short description.
+- and have a short description that ends with a period.

 ## Updating your PR